daunroda/daunroda-app/README.md

 ## Usage

-1. Downlaod the installer for your OS of choice from the Releases tab
+- Download the installer for your OS of choice from the Releases tab

+OR

-1. Built it yourself:
+- Built it yourself:
 * Install [Node.js](https://nodejs.org/) (v18.0.0 or newer)
 * Clone this repository
 * Run the following commands: